contributte/playground/README.md

 ## How to start

-Just clone this repository and take a loot at prepared examples.
+Just clone this repository and take a look at prepared examples.

 ```
 git clone git@github.com:planette/playground.git